RokMedves/EuroMillions/README.md

 more they have to share their winnings.
 An ideal number would be one that no other person bets on, such that you get one the winnings.

-In this project, a machine learning model is trained on past Euromillions lottery numbers to infer people's betting behaviour and test your Euromillions numbers.
+In this project, a machine learning model is trained on past EuroMillions lottery numbers to infer people's betting behaviour and test your EuroMillions numbers.